 12 When the angel of the Lord appeared to Gideon, he said, “The Lord is with you, mighty warrior.”

 13 “Pardon me, my lord,” Gideon replied, “but if the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, ‘Did not the Lord bring us up out of Egypt?’
 But now the Lord has abandoned us and given us into the hand of Midian.”

 14 The Lord turned to him and said, “Go in the strength you have and save Israel out of Midian’s hand.
 Am I not sending you?”

-16 The Lord answered, “I will be with you, and you will strike down all the Midianites together."
+16 The Lord answered, “I will be with you, and you will strike down all the Midianites, leaving none alive.”

-19 Gideon went in, prepared a young goat, and from an ephah[b] of flour he made bread without yeast.
+19 Gideon went inside, prepared a young goat, and from an ephah[a] of flour he made bread without yeast.
 Putting the meat in a basket and its broth in a pot, he brought them out and offered them to him under the oak.

 23 But the Lord said to him, “Peace!
 Do not be afraid.
 You are not going to die.”

 24 So Gideon built an altar to the Lord there and called it The Lord Is Peace.
 To this day it stands in Ophrah of the Abiezrites.